Seeking Justice: Production

+In April 2008, it was reported that Endgame Entertainment had acquired The Hungry Rabbit Jumps, a spec script by Robert Tannen described as being a dramatic thriller similar in concept to The Game.
+Endgame's James D. Stern was set to produce the film alongside Tobey Maguire who at the time was slated to star as the lead character Will Gerard.
+In September 2009, it was reported that Nicolas Cage would instead play the lead while Maguire would only produce the film with production set to begin at the start of the following year in New Orleans.
+The following month, January Jones had been cast to star opposite Cage with Roger Donaldson set to direct.
+In November, Guy Pearce joined the cast.

 Release

 Box office

 The film opened at #27 at the US box office, taking $249,912 during its first weekend.
 Seeking Justice has currently grossed $12.4 million worldwide.

 Critical reception

 Seeking Justice has received mixed reviews from critics.
 As of July 2020, the film holds a 28% approval rating on Rotten Tomatoes based on 79 reviews with an average rating of 4.52/10.
 The consensus states: "Seeking Justice is nothing more than a typical potboiler with another phoned-in performance from Nicolas Cage."

 Accolades

-The film earned a Razzie Award nomination for Cage as Worst Actor.
+Cage earned a nomination for the Golden Raspberry Award for Worst Actor for his performances in this film and Ghost Rider: Spirit of Vengeance at the 33rd Golden Raspberry Awards.